Mrymna/Jazi_et.al_2023_noInt/README.md

 3. Autopipy https://github.com/kevin-allen/autopipy

+4. Download the database from datadryad with this address: https://doi.org/10.5061/dryad.crjdfn39x

 Figures 1 and 2 contain a code to generate the first two main figures plus the first 4 Extended data figures.
 These figures are generated from only behavioural recordings from the ```autopi_behavior_2021``` dataset.
 ExtendedDataFig.5 is related to the control odour experiment and only includes behavioural data.
 The rest of the figures are generated from ```autopi_ca1```.
 Some extended data figures were generated in the notebook related to its main figure.

 Please, before running any code, change ```allDataPath``` to the relative directory where you cloned the repository in the ```setup_project.py``` and ```setup_behaviour.py```.